 The funds from the Cinderella Ball go directly to support the programs and services offered by the Boys & Girls Clubs.
-The dollars raised also support our transportation program, equipment and capital improvements.
+The dollars raised also support the transportation program, equipment and capital improvements.
 With the help of the Cinderella candidates and other generous businesses and individuals, the Boys & Girls Clubs of Greater Tarrant County has provided a safe place for young people in Arlington for more than sixty years.
 Every dollar raised has an impact in the lives of the kids that we serve.